yifu-deng/yifu-deng/README.md

 ### Hi there, This is Yifu 👋

-- 🔭 I’m currently a graduate student in computer science
+- 🔭 I’m currently a PhD student in Transportation Engineering.
 - 📫 For more information, please visit my [homepage](https://yifu-deng.github.io/)!

 <div align="center">